AT SOUND RECOVERY

 It takes work to manage the intense emotional highs and lows of early recovery.
 A new relationship is also characterized by a range of emotions, some of which someone newly sober may have struggled with in the past or repressed altogether.
 The surfacing of new or ignored feelings can be overwhelming, as can the emotional fallout from a disagreement or breakup.
 If your coping mechanisms and emotional state are precarious, a relationship may put you at greater risk for relapse.

 If you or a loved one has a substance use disorder and wants to begin recovery, we hope you’ll consider joining the Royal Life family.
 Royal Life Centers at Sound is an outpatient treatment facility located in Lacey, Washington, adjacent to RLC at the Haven, our medical detox center.
-We offer care at the PHP, IOP, OP, and sober living level and treat dependence on opioids, benzodiazepines, methamphetamine, cocaine, and alcohol.
+We offer care at the PHP, IOP, OP, and sober living levels and treat dependence on opioids, benzodiazepines, methamphetamine, cocaine, and alcohol.

 Please reach out to us at (877)-RECOVER for help or to learn more about our treatment programs.